ferdianatmadiputra/ferdianatmadiputra.github.io/README.md

-# github.io
+# ferdianatmadiputra.github.io
-Vanilla html css js - Phase 0 Final Project Hacktiv8
+Vanilla HTML CSS JS - Phase 0 Final Project Hacktiv8 still brainstorming about the concept, will get back to this asap.